Code-Institute-Submissions/will-dml-Milestone1/README.md

-Perma-tribe
+<h1>Perma-tribe</h1>

 Perma-Tribe is a wesite for all permaculture lovers that want to learn more about it but also beginners that would like to understand the core concept.
-They can decide to participate into some workshop or just see what the others do.
+They can decide to participate into some workshop or just see what the other people do.

-Features:
+<h2>Features:</h2>
-[]Navigation Bar
+Navigation Bar
 -Features an easy navigation to the different sections of the website.

 -The first view on the site display an hero-image that represent the abundance of food that someone could get from following the permaculture principles, with a quote that qualify it.